 Small ruminants are a major source of protein in Libya and many of them are found in the eastern region.
 The Al-Jabal Al-Akhdar (means Green Mountain), as part of the eastern region of Libya, is characterized as a pastoral area due to the fertility of its soil and the abundance of rainfall.
 The number of breeders in this region is 2,210, the number of sheep, 580989, and goats is 55,388, while the number of cows is 14,4697, camels 5873, and horses 1137 [2].
 However, livestock in that area is not fully exploited due to the spread of some diseases, especially respiratory diseases that cause damage to lung tissue, low growth rate and carcass condemnation and the consequent significant economic impact on animal husbandry due to the need to revitalize chemical treatment programs and immunization in addition to mortality [3].
 Pneumonia is the main respiratory disease in Libya, especially in the Jabal Al- Akhdar region, where pneumonia was detected in 141 (26.9%) sheep [4].

 In addition to pneumonia, there are other lung diseases and lesions, including sheep lung adenocarcinoma (SLA) or sheep pulmonary adenomatosis (SPA) or ovine pulmonary adenocarcinoma (OPA).
 The first appearance of the disease was in South Africa with the local name Jaagsiekte, which means literary drive disease [5].
 From there it spread to all countries of the world, causing a serious impact on the sheep farming sector in the affected areas [6–8].
-Ovine pulmonary adenocarcinoma (OPA) has long incubation period so it develops slowly and considers as a chronic respiratory disease of adult sheep characterized by transformation of the bronchiole-alveolar epithelium with transverse metastasis to regional lymph nodes [9–11].
-Also it is known as a contagious sheep lung and has a striking similarity to some forms of human adenocarcinoma [11,12], however, the cause of OPA is still controversial [5,13].
+OPA has long incubation period so it develops slowly and considers as a chronic respiratory disease of adult sheep characterized by transformation of the bronchiole-alveolar epithelium with transverse metastasis to regional lymph nodes [9–11].
+Also it is known as a contagious sheep lung and has a striking similarity to some forms of human adenocarcinoma [11,12],;however, etiology of OPA remains controversial [5,13].
 Morphological, biochemical, and immunological changes raise suspicions about the type D- associated retrovirus (Jaagsiekte sheep retrovirus, JSRV) [14,15], however, it cannot be cultured in vitro yet.
-The following researches has proven that type D-associated retrovirus has been consistently detected in the neoplastic pulmonary epithelium of infected sheep both naturally and experimentally [16–18].
+The following researches have proven that type D-associated retrovirus has been consistently detected in the neoplastic pulmonary epithelium of infected sheep both naturally and experimentally [16–18].
 After that, Palmarini and Fan, in 2001 cloned and sequenced the jaagsiekte sheep retrovirus (JSRV) [11].

 This virus can infect all ages, but due to the long incubation period, clinical signs generally appear in adult sheep between 2 and 4 years old [19].
 The incidence of OPA usually ranges from 2 to 5% but in some herds it can reach 30% [20].
 Affected sheep suffer from febrile respiratory illness associated with weight loss.
 Two pathological forms of OPA are recognized including classic and atypical.
 In classical forms, neoplastic lesions occur mainly in the central cranial parts of all lobes of the lung.
 Atypical forms tend to be more nodular in both early and advanced tumours [21].